agustin-mounier/uab-formacions-android/README.md

 This application is designed as an educational exercise to learn Android development using Jetpack Compose and modern Android architecture.
 Follow the steps below to set up the project and complete the tasks to enhance your understanding of Compose, ViewModel logic, and unit testing.

+The movie data is provided by the TMDB api: https://developer.themoviedb.org/reference/intro/getting-started

 ---

 ## Steps to Get Started